A Brief History of Coinbase

 Coinbase made a statement about their new acquisition and confirmed that the suspected employees would be transitioning out of their company operations as they integrated with new management (though, unfortunately, this did not stop Coinbase from being the target of several high-profile spear-phishing and social engineering attacks in June 2019).

 More recently Coinbase has come under fire for a hack.
-Although it only affected 6000 customers, if you are looking for more secure long term storage of crypto you might want to consider the Kraken, or even the Leger X Wallet.
+Although it only affected 6000 customers using sms for security, if you are looking for more secure long term storage of crypto you might want to consider the Kraken, or even the Leger X Wallet.